 In March 1930, the Arab Executive Committee tried to persuade a large rural convention to declare support for the national leadership.
-They were rebuffed by the organizers, who explained that the national agenda was irrelevant to the conference, which focused on the peasants’ issues. al-Jāmiʿa al-ʿArabiyya, a newspaper affiliated with the Ḥusaynīs, denounced these conferences as Zionist-driven campaigns.
-These claims appear to reflect the Ḥusaynīs’ concern that the peasants were moving to coalesce under the umbrella of the opposition.
-The Ḥusaynīs’ lack of empathy to the Mount Hebron predicament was also evident from their newspaper’s silence on the topic while the paper al-Difāʿ covered it extensively.
-This did not help the Ḥusaynīs’ relations with the rural sector of Mount Hebron and would have long-term, even strategic, consequences.
+They were rebuffed by the organizers, who explained that the national agenda was irrelevant to the conference, which focused on the peasant issues. al-Jāmiʿa al-ʿArabiyya, a newspaper affiliated with the Ḥusaynīs, denounced these conferences as Zionist-driven campaigns.
+These claims appear to reflect the Ḥusaynīs’ concern that the peasants were moving under the umbrella of the opposition.
+The Ḥusaynīs’ lack of empathy to Mount Hebron’s predicament was also evident from their newspaper’s silence on the topic, while al-Difāʿ newpaper covered it extensively.
+This did not help the Ḥusaynīs’ relations with the rural areas of Mount Hebron, something that would have long-term and strategic consequences.

-The Revolt (1936-39) and the anarchy period (1940-41)
+The Great Palestinian Revolt and the subsequent period of anarchy (1940–41)